felipegmch/weatherChallenge/README.md

 This project is a coding challenge for Everis Chile.
 I plan to polish my skills in Angular given the complexity.
-To keep it simple, I packed backend and frontend in this project.
-I usually would have two repositories for this.
+To keep it simple, I packed both, backend and frontend in this project.
+I normally would have two separated repositories for this.

 It took me around 20 hours to do this challenge.
-Considering that I have never made a project in Spring andd Angular from scratch.
+Considering that I have never made a project in Spring and Angular from scratch.
 I had to do a good bit of research to do this accordingly.

 Tools
 IntelliJ IDEA 2018.1.4 (Community Edition) -> Backend